apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 ```

-You should see the accelerometer sensor data output from the READ_CB.
+You should see the accelerometer sensor data output from the sensor read data callback.